AbdelRahmanRahal/Slop-as-a-Service/README.md

 ## What is this?

-Slop-as-a-Service is a revolutionary API that provides on-demand access to premium, enterprise-grade programming jokes.
+Slop-as-a-Service is a revolutionary API that provides on-demand access to premium, enterprise-grade slop responses.
 Built on a robust, cloud-native architecture, SaaS delivers consistent mediocrity with 99.9% uptime\*.

 \*uptime not guaranteed